 In 2011, 4,609 people died due to work-related injuries.
 Although that number has decreased since then, there’s still plenty of room for improvement regarding safety in America’s workplaces.
 Despite the many regulatory efforts to ensure safety in the workplace, many people continue to face daily threats.
+That is why a culture of safety is important.

 One of the most effective ways to improve workplace safety is by creating a culture of safety embraced by employees.
 By creating this culture, workers can benefit from increased awareness that reduces the risk of a serious, potentially fatal, accident.
 Here are five ways you can help implement this cultural change.